hardwarewise/SIN-core/docs/double_run_guide.md

-# SINOVATE INFINITYNODE AND D.I.N.
-DOUBLE-RUN GUIDE
+# SINOVATE MN TO DIN MIGRATION GUIDE

 This guide assumes you already own an infinity node running.